JasonShen-SH/clip_compress/README.md

 Therefore, we focus on **improving JPEG Artifact Correction** for images with **small resolution** in our work.

 ## Methodologies (Still improving)
-### Operations on image features
+### Section1: Operations on image features
 One way to achieve compression while preventing the jpeg issue is to compress the image features instead of images themselves.

-#### Feature quantization
+#### Method 1.1: Feature quantization
+We assume the features to be clean here (i.e., no extra gaussian noise was added), and would like to see whether quantization could save space while achieve comparable performance.

 We choose Post-train Quantization (PTQ) as the quantization method, the design of quantization process is as follows:

 <img src="imgs/quantizer.png" width="500">

-We test our result on CIFAR10 test set (10000 samples)
+We used CIFAR10 test set for direct inference on CLIP model.

+We also add a meta-net followed the encoded image features for classification task.

 | All digits     | Integer digits  |    Accuracy (CLIP's zero-shot prediction)    |  Classification Accuracy (meta-net for classifier)  |
 |----------------|-----------------|----------------------------------------------|-----------------------------------------------------|
 | 12             | 8               |    92%                                       |    95.08%                                           |
 | 8              | 4               |    88.5%                                     |    94.48%                                           |

-#### The denoise of image features
+#### Method 1.2: Denoise of image features
 The method is based on the assumption that it's the **image features** who are transmitted, instead of **compressed images** themselves.

 <img src="imgs/autoencoder_image.png" width="500">

-We add random gaussian noise to simulate the noise within the channel, this would be improved.
+We introduce random Gaussian noise to simulate channel interference.

+The goal is to reconstruct the noisy image features back to their clean state at the receiver.

-Besides, we also used the 128 feature size for classification task by adding a meta net.
+Additionally, we have employed a feature size of 128 for the classification task by integrating a meta-network.

 |    Accuracy (CLIP's zero-shot prediction)    |  Classification Validation Accuracy (meta-net on 128-dimension feature)  |
 |----------------|-----------------|
 | 73%            |    100%  |

-### Operations on image itself
+### Section2: Operations on image itself
 The core ideas behind operations on image itself is to correct jpeg artifacts at the receiver before going into CLIP's image encoder.

 <img src="imgs/core_idea.png" width="500">